abs-tudelft/vhdmmio/mdbook/src/interfaceconfig.md

 The following values are supported:

+ - `null` (default): generic grouping is determined by the global default.

- - `null` (default): generics are not grouped in an additional record.
+ - `no`: generics are not grouped in an additional record.

  - a string matching `[a-zA-Z][a-zA-Z0-9_]*`: generics are grouped in a record with the specified name.